sento documentation

 - event-handling: Utilizes various macros:

-: Catches all other unhandled events and logs them using the dynamic variable*received-event*
+when-unhandledusingtypep: Catches all other unhandled events and logs them using the dynamic variable*received-event*for context.

 Running the FSM